Effiong06/PLD2/README.md

-This is my submission for an expense tracking feature
+This is the  submission for an expense tracking feature.